-Daily 9 am – 4 pm during the months of September – November each year join our Hawk Watch Coordinator and Hawk Watch Volunteers on Ashland’s Hawk Watch Hill to help us look for the 5,000 – 20,000 raptors that migrate by in the fall season.
+Each year September – November, daily, 9 am – 4 pm, join our Hawk Watch Coordinator and Hawk Watch Volunteers on Ashland Hawk Watch Hill to help us look for the 20,000 raptors that migrate by in the fall season.
+All ages welcome.

 Latest Hawk Watch Stats